Sitaare Zameen Par: Production

-The original Spanish film Champions (2018) was inspired by the Aderes basketball team in Burjassot (in the province of Valencia), created for with people with intellectual disabilities, that won twelve Spanish championships between 1999 and 2014; and the true story of American basketball coach Ron Jones.
+The original Spanish film Champions (2018) was inspired by the Aderes basketball team in Burjassot (in the province of Valencia), created for people with intellectual disabilities, that won twelve Spanish championships between 1999 and 2014; and the true story of American basketball coach Ron Jones.
 In the 1980s, Jones was convicted for driving under the influence of alcohol and was sentenced to perform community service as the head coach of a basketball team for the intellectually disabled.
 Jones later published the story as B-Ball: the Team that Never Lost a Game (1990), which was adapted into the TV film One Special Victory by Stuart Cooper in 1991.

-In October 2023, It was announced that Genelia Deshmukh would star alongside Aamir Khan in Sitaare Zameen Par, which also marks their first collaboration.
+In October 2023, It was announced that Genelia Deshmukh would star alongside Aamir Khan in Sitaare Zameen Par, which also marks their first collaboration as actors together; she had earlier appeared in Khan's production of the 2008 hit Jaane Tu...Ya Jaane Na, which marked his nephew Imran Khan's debut.
 Principal photography commenced in February 2024.
 The filming took place in Mumbai, followed by New Delhi before moving on to Vadodara.
 Filming wrapped in June 2024.

 Music

-The film's songs are composed by Shankar–Ehsaan–Loy with lyrics written by Amitabh Bhattacharya.
-The background score is composed by Ram Sampath.
+Distributed and released by Zee Music Company, the soundtrack to Sitaare Zameen Par is composed by Shankar–Ehsaan–Loy, who had also composed the music for Taare Zameen Par, with lyrics written by Amitabh Bhattacharya, replacing Prasoon Joshi.
+The background score, however, was composed by AKP regular Ram Sampath.
 The first single, "Good for Nothing" was released on 22 May 2025.
 The second single, "Sar Aankhon Pe Mere" was released on 29 May 2025.